-From email to mobile app, call centres, digital kiosks, and more, brands are discovering the key to acquiring and maintaining customers requires delivering a tailored experience, regardless of whether they are interacting on-site, or off.
+From email to mobile apps, call centres, digital kiosks, and more, brands are discovering the key to acquiring and maintaining customers requires delivering a tailored experience, regardless of whether they are interacting on-site, or off.

 Establishment of a cohesive data set

-However, the more systems of engagement (SoE) employed to handle various areas of your customer experience, the greater the likelihood you will face issues with data fragmentation.
+However, the more systems of engagement (SoE) are employed to handle various areas of your customer experience, the greater the likelihood you will face issues with data fragmentation.
 Built to integrate, consolidate, and unify data from any available source, an omnichannel personalisation platform is recommended to achieve this level of cohesion.

 The shift to APIs